b9org/b9/docs/build-a-runtime/index.md

 ```

 As you can see, the second last line is popping the functions arguments off the operand stack.
 Let's back up.
 The first bit of the `interpret` function deals with some initial setup.
-The single parameter is `functionIndex`, which we use to get the individual function we wish to interpret.
+The single immediate is `functionIndex`, which we use to get the individual function we wish to interpret.
 The interpreter then checks if the particular function has previously been JIT compiled.
 If it has, we use that function instead, and return from the interpreter.
 If it hasn't, the `instructionPointer` is initialized to the start of the instruction sequence, the arguments are collected from the top of the operand stack, and storage for local variables is allocated on the operand stack.

 Now let's take a look at the while-loop and switch-statement.